kailash-manasarovar/statement/docs/timeline/2025/january.md

 - I understand why he lives in his car now... money for drugs.
 - His older son was living with a violent crackhead over twenty years his senior, apparently.
 - I'm even more concerned about his attitude towards his younger son and how *proud he was* when his son told him he was bisexual.
-- I think Paul said the boy was 8 at the time.
+- I think Paul said the boy was 10 or younger at the time.
 - No-one seems to realize that they've all been manipulated by North London and Spanish criminal gangs into believing the most outrageous things concerning sex and children, just so these non-humans can sell more criminal porn to even more broken minds at extortionate prices.
 - And they're mostly gonna be too arrogant to admit they were tricked!
 - Makes me despair.